New Orleans Pelicans (baseball): Name revival

 On December 4, 2012, it was reported that Tom Benson, owner of the NFL's New Orleans Saints and the NBA's New Orleans Hornets, would be changing the Hornets' official name to the Pelicans, possibly as early as the 2013–2014 NBA season.

 These reports were officially confirmed on January 24, 2013, when the newly branded Pelicans officially announced the name change and unveiled accompanying logos and a blue, gold and red color scheme.
-One year later, the Hornets name, logo and color scheme were reclaimed by the now Charlotte Hornets.
-The basketball Hornets originally came from Charlotte, North Carolina, before relocating to New Orleans in 2002.
+One year later, the Hornets name, logo and color scheme were reclaimed by the new expansion Charlotte Hornets.
+The previous basketball Hornets originated in Charlotte, North Carolina, before relocating to New Orleans in 2002.

 Affiliations

 The Pelicans were affiliated with the following major league teams: